-The best part about this recipe is that you just bake it once over the weekend, and voila, you have breakfast ready to go all week long.
+The best part about this recipe is that you bake it once over the weekend, and voila, you have breakfast ready to go all week long.

 That is why a dish like this is perfect because you can use up the food in a new way, without letting it go to waste.

 You can certainly choose to swap the apples for anything else you have about to go bad too.

-- 2 very ripe bananas
+- 2 large bananas extra ripe

-- 2 farm fresh eggs
+- 2 large eggs

-- 1¼ cup milk of choice, I used coconut
+- 1.25 cup milk of choice

-- ¼ cup brown sugar
+- ¼ cup brown sugar packed loose

 - 1 tablespoon chia seeds